ksonnet/ksonnet/docs/cli-reference/ks_prototype_use.md

   # information on how this works.
 Note that if you have imported another
   # prototype with this suffix, this may resolve ambiguously for you.
   ks prototype use deployment nginx-depl \
     --name=nginx                              \
     --image=nginx

-  # Instantiate prototype 'io.ksonnet.pkg.single-port-deployment' as YAML,
-  # placing the result in 'components/nginx-depl.yaml.
-Note that some templates
-  # do not have a YAML or JSON versions.
-  ks prototype use deployment nginx-depl yaml \
-    --name=nginx                              \
-    --image=nginx
 ```